vsp412/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Hi viewer!
+Tweeter is a beautiful single-page application which is a clone of Twitter in terms of functionality

 ## Final Product